-Step 1: activate the BDD mode
+Enable the BDD mode

-Step 2: import a feature file
+Import a feature file

 |Note:||Only .feature extension is accepted.
-Otherwise an error will be displayed.|
+Otherwise, an error will be displayed.|

-And using the Update from feature file action, the existing folder will be updated with the feature file you are importing.
+The existing folder will be updated with the feature file you are importing.
 For this purpose, a window will show you which updates are about to be done:

 Click on Apply changes once you review them to update your folder and scenarios.